 This page contains essential resources for exploring off-campus housing options.
 If you need additional support, you can schedule a one-on-one appointment with a Student Resource Coordinator.

-On this page you with find information on the following topics to help with your search in securing housing accommodations.
+On this page, you will find information on the following topics to help with your search in securing housing accommodations.

-Students have a variety of housing options to choose from that can accommodate both individual and group living preferences.
+Students have various housing options to choose from that can accommodate individual and group living preferences.

 Students can rent living space either individually or as part of a group.
 Typically, each tenant has their own private bedroom, with shared bathroom(s) and common living areas.